 Our First Aid Station is located adjacent to the front entrance of Luna Park and is staffed at all times during park operating hours by trained medical personnel.
 For questions about medications and on-site equipment, contact us ahead of time online or inquire upon arrival to the park.
 Guests requiring specific medications, such as an EpiPen or bee sting anaphylaxis kit, are urged to bring everything needed to the park with them and keep it in a place where it can be quickly accessed.
 In the case of a medical emergency, please call 911 immediately, in addition to alerting the nearest park representative.

 Restrooms located within Luna Park are reserved for paying customers and meet required guidelines for guests with disabilities.
-Restrooms reserved for family use are located by the Coney Tower and West 13th Street side gate.
+Restrooms reserved for family use are located by the Souvenir Store at West 10th Street and by Caroussell ride at Kensigton Walk.

 Legally documented service animals are allowed within Luna Park.
 Service animals are limited to one per guest and all other animals are prohibited.
 Dogs or any other service animal trained to assist persons with disabilities must be fitted with an appropriate restraining device and remain in the control of its owner (or a member of the party) at all times.
 Service animals are not permitted on water rides.
 Most rides within Luna Park are not built to safety accommodate service animals.